 Beginning Farmer and Rancher Opportunity Act of 2013

-Senator Tom Harkin (D-IA) and Representative Tim Walz (D-MN), along with several original co-sponsors, have recently reintroduced the Beginning Farmer and Rancher Opportunity Act of 2013.
+Senator Tom Harkin (D-IA) and Representative Tim Walz (D-MN), along with several original co-sponsors, reintroduced the Beginning Farmer and Rancher Opportunity Act of 2013 earlier this year.
 The bill includes revisions to existing farm bill measures, as well as new farm bill proposals.
-It was introduced with the intention of including each of the provisions in the new 5-year farm bill Congress will be working on this year.
+It was introduced in April of 2013 with the intention of including each of the provisions in the new 5-year farm bill Congress has been working on this year.
 The two identical bills will expand opportunities and remove barriers for beginning farmers and those who wish to pursue a career in agriculture.

 The bill will reduce barriers, such as credit and land access issues, that new agriculture entrepreneurs face, and invest in successful new-farmer training programs and grants to help farmers capture more of the retail food dollar through value-added enterprises.